marcus67/little_brother/ADVANCED_TOPICS.md

 the persistence uses the abstraction layer [SQLAlchemy](https://www.sqlalchemy.org/) which can be used with many different database systems.
 Currently, `LittleBrother` should work with MySQL, MariaDB and PostgreSQL.

+**IMPORTANT NOTE**: The steps shown below only refer to the MASTER host.
+The slave(s) should ALWAYS use the simple sqlite backend no matter which kind of backend the master will use!
+This is due to the fact that the slaves never have to store any data persistently.
+This is completely handled by the master.

 ### Configuring the Database

 In order to use a database the configuration file in `/etc/little-brother/little-brother.conf` has to be adapted.